soneyahossain/soneyahossain.github.io/index.md

 ### News
+- **April 2025**: My paper [Doc2Oracle: Investigating the Impact of Javadoc Comments on Test Oracle Generation](https://arxiv.org/abs/2412.09360) is accepted at FSE'25 Research Track.
 - **Nov 2024**: My paper [TOGLL: Correct and Strong Test Oracle Generation with LLMs](https://doi.org/10.48550/arXiv.2405.03786) is accepted at ICSE'25 Research Track.
 - **Sep 2024**: Received travel grant to attend the SWE24 — the world's largest conference for women in engineering and technology—from October 23–26 in Chicago, IL.
 - **Sep 2024**: Received UVA's most prestigious endowed fellowship!
 This fellowship is awarded to outstanding doctoral students with an award of $12,000.